numericalnote/numericalnote.github.io/_posts/2024-06-11-multiple-pulley-problem.md

 3. Substitute and solve.

-# Writing the Net Force Equation {#writing-the-net-force-equation .unnumbered}
+# Writing the Net Force Equation

 In order to solve this problem, we need to use two guiding principles.